 Good building design today must also consider the challenge to lighten our footprint on planet earth and its finite resources.
 Part of the response to this lies in pursuing design solutions which rely more on natural or passive systems for heating, cooling and ventilation which consume less energy and provide greater comfort.
 The use of on-site energy generation technologies such as photovoltaic cells and thermal solar may also be considered but only after the embodied energy and long term maintenance requirements for the system components are fully understood.
 Selecting materials and components which have less embodied energy and/or more recycled content, reducing water usage and construction waste are all helpful strategies too.
 The integration of these and other sustainable environmental measures into new and existing buildings is a key principle of this practice.

 An equally important part of this response suggests we be more moderate in the spatial and material demands made of our new buildings than in the past few decades.
 For example, the idea of making new homes smaller but with lots of natural light, designed to a very high environmental standard and carefully built with durable materials and window-door components, which is common practice in Europe today, will likely become increasingly attractive here.

 As a Certified Passive House Designer, Jim also provides design and planning services to meet the International Passive House Institute standard, one of the world’s foremost benchmarks for energy efficient and sustainable building design begun in Germany in 1992.
-For more information about this initiative, which is now taking hold in North America and worldwide, please visit the Canadian Passive House Institute or the International Passive House Institute.
+For more information about this initiative, which is now taking hold in North America and worldwide, please visit Passive House Canada or the International Passive House Institute.

 With each client-project, the firm is committed to applying the “Five P” principles, namely professionalism, passion, persistence, politeness and patience.
 Particular attention is placed on clear communication with each client, all design team members and builder in order to enable informed decision making and to move a project forward to a successful outcome.